-Many of the top firms in the world buy our research because it is proven to add value.
+The top firms in the world buy our research because it provides proprietary fundamental insights.

 Sources: New Constructs, LLC

 Fundamentals need not be 100% of your process, but they should not be 0%.

 If you rely on fundamentals at all, shouldn’t you be sure they meet these criteria?